What is contraception?

 Abstinence means not having sex (oral, anal or vaginal).

-It can feel difficult to wait sometimes, but waiting until you are mature enough to handle the risks of sex is always your best option.
+Furthermore, it can feel difficult to wait sometimes, but waiting until you are mature enough to handle the risks of sex is always your best option.
 Abstinence is the only thing that offers 100% protection against pregnancy and STDs, assuming no sexual content of any kind (including genital touching).

-A male condom is a barrier method of protection made of latex (rubber) or polyurethane.
+This form provides a barrier method of protection made of latex (rubber) or polyurethane.
 It covers the penis and collects semen and other fluids, preventing them from entering a woman’s vagina.
 When used correctly and consistently from beginning to end, condoms protect against both pregnancy and STDs, including HIV.

 Condoms can leak or break if not used correctly.
 Oil-based lubricants (like Vaseline or massage oil) should not be used.